Local Community Partnerships

 Building turbines with RI students

 Ørsted actively supports WindWinRI, a four-year certification program in offshore wind aimed at Rhode Island students.
-Every year, local high schoolers take STEM courses, join a statewide wind turbine competition, and tour Ørsted’s Block Island Wind Farm.
+Local high schoolers can take STEM courses, join a statewide wind turbine competition, and tour Ørsted’s Block Island Wind Farm.

 Blue pictogram of a man with a wrench, representing Ørsted's work with minority-owned businesses in Maryland.